Ethics In Business

 by Matthew Cramer

-There are times when ethical dilemmas threaten to have us for breakfast.
+There are times when ethics issues threaten to have us for breakfast.

 The Product Line I managed in the Aerospace business sold product in the United States, and countries in the Middle East, Europe and Asia.
 Each of these countries has different norms, values and rules that guide their commerce.
 As a prerequisite for success, and out of courtesy and respect, international commerce mandates that we know each country’s culture and try to abide by their values and rules.